Course Details

 AND

-• English language competency certificate
+• English language competency certificate (for more information

-Please note that non-EU students will require a separate visa for Germany to study the second year of the programme at Europa-Universität Flensburg.
+Please note that non-EU students will require a separate visa for Germany to complete the second year of the programme at Europa-Universität Flensburg.
 Completion of the second year at Europa-Universität Flensburg is a prerequisite for graduating from the programme with an MA degree.
-For information about the additional financial implications and administrative steps required for studying at Europa-Universität Flensburg, please see this information about visa applications [embed link: https://www.uni-flensburg.de/en/international/coming-to-flensburg/international-students/before-you-come-to-flensburg#c138349] and blocked accounts [embed link: https://www.uni-flensburg.de/en/international/coming-to-flensburg/international-students/after-you-arrive#c138302].”
+If the visa application for Germany is unsuccessful or students are prevented from studying their second year in Germany for other reasons, they can exit the programme after the first year with a ‘Graduate Diploma in European Studies’ (NFQ Level 9).

 Guidelines for completing your application

 The application should include a motivation letter of no more than two pages, highlighting any existing training or relevant practical experience in this area, outlining the applicant’s general interest in European Studies, and explaining the applicant’s reasons for applying for admission to this particular degree programme.
+It should also include a CV of no more than two pages.

-Please upload the above documents with your application form and title them appropriately (for example, "Letter of motivation", "Undergraduate Transcript", "Postgraduate Transcript", "English Language Certificate", etc.)
+Please upload the above documents with your application form and title them appropriately (for example, "Letter of motivation", “CV”, "Undergraduate Transcript", "Postgraduate Transcript", "English Language Certificate", etc.)

-*Please not year two fees are subject to change
+Please note, fees are subject to change.

-Further information on fees and payment of fees is available from the Student Fees Office website.
-All fee related queries should be directed to the Student Fees Office (Phone: +353 61 213 007 or email student.fees.office@ul.ie.)
+Further information on University of Limerick fees and payment of fees is available from the Student Fees Office website.
+All fee related queries should be directed to the Student Fees Office (Phone: +353-61-213007 or email student.fees.office@ul.ie).

 Please click here for information on funding and scholarships.

 The programme prepares graduates for a labour market in an increasingly integrated European Union, where deeper insights into the workings of the EU, as well as economic, legal, and cultural aspects of European societies (incl. language skills) will be in ever more demand.
 It is particularly well-suited for students who hope to pursue a career in organisations with a trans- or international dimension, be they governmental (e.g., EU institutions, UN agencies, diplomatic service, national administration), non-governmental (e.g., interest groups, cultural institutions, media), or private organisation (e.g., consultancies, multinational companies).
-The programme also provides a solid academic foundation for further doctoral research in related disciplines.
+The programme also provides a solid academic foundation for further doctoral research in European Studies and related disciplines.